 - Missing deadlines

 - The applicant does not know when and how to update your application information once it has after submission.

 All of these factors may undoubtedly lead to a potential delay or apparent refusal of your application.

 - You must show confirmation of permanent residence at the border

-- Valid passport must be displayed at the border
+- The applicant must display a valid passport at the border

 - The person entering Canada must declare any valuables they are bringing into the country

 One must provide sufficient proof of their relationship to obtain a favourable result.
-Not being able to satisfy the officer of your relationship can end in a negative decision.
-A negative decision has serious complications including emotionally affecting the sponsor and principal applicant and may hamper the chances of approval of the future applications.
+Not being able to satisfy the officer of your relationship can end in an adverse decision.
+An unfavourable decision has serious complications, including emotionally affecting the sponsor and principal applicant and may hamper the chances of approval of future applications.
 You can have your sponsorship significantly delayed by a rejected application.
-With something as important as Spousal or Family Sponsorship don’t take any chances.
+With something as crucial as Spousal or Family Sponsorship, don’t take any chances.
 Call an expert!